NewGaea/adinjo-journalist/texts/ng-wiki/djane_toshini.md

 # HILL IN-SNOW

 HILL IN-SNOW is a land property of the COLLECTIVE EARL LAKE, near the border of Fairbanks, Alaska.
 The land will be inherited to TIFA ZABAT in year-1207 by the last will of EVALUN AKPIK.
 At the inheritance time, TIFA to-STAMEN UNIVERSITY will live as-member of SPARKLE HOUSE of KADY SONHIR.
 KON\'ILUAN year-1207 after ELLY LOCKLEAR return, the collective and Adin artificers will construct a house on the land property.
 In the house, KELLY and RIRIKO AMAYURI and their daughters (LIARA and NATSUKO) will move to.
 Doctor LISANNE REID and ELLY LOCKLEAR \[undecided\] at-HILL IN-SNOW will live when it opens.

+## Land Property Leaders

+HILL IN-SNOW is he sit of a family-style house, and at any time (up to) four families will live in the houses.